-The Company monitors equity capital on the basis of the capitalization ratio as defined in Eurobond prospectus.
+The Company monitors equity capital on the basis of the capitalization ratio as defined in Eurobond prospectus as well as other financing agreements.
 This ratio is calculated as Net worth (the sum of paid in capital, retained earnings, reserves and shareholder loan) divided by Net Loan portfolio.
 During the reporting period the Company has complied with all externally imposed equity capital requirements to which it is subject as stated in Note 37.
 The Company has several other covenants to comply with due to the bonds issued and funds borrowed in P2P platform - Company has complied with all of them during the reporting period.